kontent-ai/java-packages/kontent-delivery/README.md

 ## Creating the DeliveryClient

 The `DeliveryClient` class is the main class of the SDK.
-Using this class, you can retrieve content from your Kentico Kontent projects.
+Using this class, you can retrieve content from your Kontent projects.

 To create an instance of the class, you need to provide a [project ID](https://docs.kontent.ai/tutorials/develop-apps/get-content/getting-content#a-getting-content-items).